 At the end of the Group session, Basmala puts her sculpture to one side and dives into her mother’s outstretched arms, certificate in hand.
 This week, she was given an award for improving her English, and her mum thinks coming to Scouts may have played a role in boosting her confidence to speak outside the classroom.
 She laughs as she describes their new Thursday morning routine, which has become notably smoother since 1st Dings opened its doors.
 ‘She’s always packing her bag for Scouts the night before,’ she laughs.

 Witnessing the Group in action, it’s hard not to feel hopeful about the direction the Movement is heading.
-By embracing the challenges and working to create a diverse base of volunteers, the Group is showing adults who may not recognise themselves in Scouting that they too have a place here; that they too have skills to share and friendships to develop.
+By embracing the challenges and working to create a diverse base of volunteers, the Group is showing adults who may not recognise themselves as potential Scouts that they too have a place here; that they too have skills to share and friendships to develop.
 ‘These Groups are not easy to set up, but they’re so needed,’ says Georgie, smiling.
 ‘It’s our job to show young people and adults from all walks of life that we absolutely do see them as important - that everyone is rooting for them.’